 - Request a Prearranged Absence Form for pre-planned absences which are not in accordance with WAC 392-401-020.
-Give the school at least one day’s prior notice for each day of planned absence.
-For example, if you will miss three days of school, contact the school at least three days prior to the absence.
+Give the school at least one day’s prior notice for each day of a planned absence.
+For example, if you will miss three days of school, contact the school at least three days before the absence.

-For safety and accountability reasons, students must sign in at the Attendance Office when arriving after school has started or prior to leaving campus before the end of the school day.
+For safety and accountability reasons, students must sign in at the Attendance Office when arriving after school has started or before leaving campus before the end of the school day.